What are Microplastics?

-Microplastics are exactly what they sound like: incredibly small threads and particles of plastic.
-Well, if we want to get technical about it, they are actually any plastic particle less than 5 millimeters in size (which isn’t even “micro” … it’s “milli”).
-These tiny, pesky pieces of plastic, which have been found on the top of Mount Everest and in the depths of the Mariana Trench, are impacting you, me, and the environment in ways we never saw coming.
-The effects of microplastic are still being studied, but we do know that 15.5 million tons of it litter the ocean floor.
+Microplastics are particles of plastic smaller than 5mm in size.
+These tiny pieces of plastic have been found on the top of Mount Everest and in the depths of the Mariana Trench.
+Their effects are still being studied, but we do know that 15.5 million tons of them litter the ocean floor.

 How are microplastics created?